NukolLodda/Flopcraft/README.md

 ---
 **Requests**

+If a request is something I consider achievable, I will try my best to complete it.
+However, I would like to state that depending on the complexity of the request, it may take up from a couple weeks to several months before it's out.
+The version in particular also generally needs months of debugging and testing prior to release.
+This is also along with the fact that I am currently working on other projects, and that I may at a time be coding multiple requests in, and that I'm still a high schooler meaning that I may not have sufficient experience and that I may also just not have the time for personal reasons.
+So please be patient after I take in a request.

 Requests I accept includes: <br>
 - Addition of new content, ie. blocks, items, entities, ect.
 (as long as it makes sense for this mod and it isn't too complicated)<br>